telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/overview.md

 ![installation-deployment-and-distribution-vsx-overview 004](images/installation-deployment-and-distribution-vsx-overview004.png)

->These are available in the language specific nodes of the dialog as well.
+>note These are available in the language specific nodes of the dialog as well.
 New Project dialog contains __Telerik WinForms Application__ under both CSharp\Windows and Visual Basic\ Windows nodes.